evansims/writing/GAMEPLAN.md

 ## 🏆 SUCCESS CRITERIA

-- [ ] All Rust tools have unit tests at 80%+ code coverage
+- [ ] All Rust tools have isolated unit tests at 80%+ code coverage
+- [ ] Each tool is fully testable independently, without dependencies on other tools
-- [ ] Integration tests for all critical user workflows
+- [ ] Integration tests concentrated primarily in the Write/CLI tool
 - [ ] Property-based testing for complex data transformations
 - [ ] Consistent mocking approach across the codebase
 - [ ] Local and CI test environments are equivalent